Resting Potential 2022

 In the gap between when I first tried to make the film and when I actually shot it, streaming had emerged as an avenue for filmmakers to get their work to audiences without the traditional gatekeepers of film festivals and broadcasters.

-I decided to re-work the story for streaming by breaking it down into nine shorter chapters, feeling that the online audience’s attention might not sustain a 70 -80 minute film, but if a 5 – 6 minute chapter held their interest, they might check out the next chapter.
+I decided to re-work the story for streaming by breaking it down into nine shorter chapters, feeling that the online audience’s attention might not sustain a 70 – 80 minute film, but if a 5 – 6 minute chapter held their interest, they might check out the next chapter.

 I knew I had to work with a small crew.
-The film industry in Saskatchewan had lost a lot of its experienced personnel in 2012 when Brad Wall’s Saskatchewan Party goverment killed off the film tax credit program (and most of the industry).
+The film industry in Saskatchewan had lost a lot of its experienced personnel in 2012 when Brad Wall’s Saskatchewan Party government killed off the film tax credit program (and most of the industry).
 In looking for someone to shoot the film, I came across some short films by a young man from Moose Jaw named Jeremy Ratzlaff.
 I thought the films were interesting, and when I talked to Jeremy I realised how thoughtful and smart he was.
 He was a self-taught filmmaker and camera person learning new things at a ferocious pace.
 Jeremy also really connected to some of the themes the screenplay explored.

 Resting Potential was shot over 12 days in August 2018, and two days in March, 2019.
 Temperatures ranged from 40 degrees on the first day of pre-production, to -37 with windchill during the March shoot.
 Another former student Danielle Austin took over Morgan’s place as A.C. for the March shoot because Morgan was back in classes.

 Ernie Dulanowsky, a wonderful composer, radio host and experimenter with electronic sounds, did the original score for the film.
-Sadly, Ernie passed away suddenly in October 2024.
+Ernie passed away suddenly in October 2024.
 You can still find his music on Soundcloud.

-Resting Potential was released one chapter a day beginning in November 2022.
-I built a website for the film where each chapter was available, and it was also available on Vimeo, YouTube, and Facebook.
-I think the experience of self-streaming distribution was an interesting route to take, but I did miss having the film screen to audiences gathered in one place, as one gets going the festival route.
+The experience of self-streaming distribution was an interesting route to try, but I did miss having the film screen to an audience gathered in one place, as one gets going the film festival route.
 The one time it played to a room of people was the cast and crew screening before the online launch.

 Despite its chapterized form, I consider Resting Potential to be a feature film.
 It’s definitely not a web-series.